Upcoming!

 June 1–7, 2026 | More Info & Tickets

-My play Black River was accepted into New Plays for Young Audiences (NPYA).
+Black River was accepted into New Plays for Young Audiences (NPYA).
 NPYA is a play development series devoted to the work of the Theatre for Young Audiences (TYA) playwright and the development of TYA plays, while also providing NYU students the opportunity to study and experience the process first-hand.
 Housed in the historic Provincetown Playhouse and supported by NYU Steinhardt’s Program in Educational Theatre, NPYA was founded in 1998 by Lowell and Nancy Swortzell as a supportive space to nurture and evaluate new TYA scripts.

 Black River is an Afro-surreal family adventure where ten-year-old Jonas, grieving his father’s death, is swept into a mythical canoe journey down Wisconsin’s Black River.
 Guided by imagination and strange beings, he navigates love, loss, and the search for closure.